automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nanuqsaurus.md

 # Nanuqsaurus
-## Description: This "polar lizard" was recently discovered in Alaska.
+## This "polar lizard" was recently discovered in Alaska.